Fear and Anxiety as the Coronavirus Continues to Spread

 Jesus said, “I am the good shepherd.
 I know my sheep and my sheep know me…my sheep listen to my voice.
 I know them and they follow me.
 I give them eternal life and they shall never perish; no one can snatch them out of my hand.”
 (John 10:14, 27-28)

-I want you to have this peace.
 God wants you to have this peace.
 But you need to turn to Him to receive it.
 Read this to learn how – Learn More About God

-Finding Bright Moments in Times of Crisis
+Finding Bright Moments in Times of Challenges

-And don’t forget to do good and to share with those in need.
+Don’t forget to do good and to share with those in need.
 These are the sacrifices that please God.
 (Hebrews 13:16)

 For more Hope and Peace Read – 40 Bible Verses for Hope During the Coronavirus Pandemic